serverless/serverless/lib/plugins/google/README.md

 # Google Cloud Functions (Alpha)

-This suite of plugins enables Google CloudFunctions support within the Serverless Framework.
+This plugin enables Google CloudFunctions support within the Serverless Framework.

 ## Getting started

 This guide will help you setup a Google Cloud Project (required) and your first Google Cloud Functions.

+### Create a Serverless Service with Google as the Provider

+Google support for the `create` command is coming soon.
+Until then, follow these steps:

+1. Run `serverless install --url https://github.com/serverless/boilerplate-googlecloudfunctions-nodejs`.
+2. Rename your service.
+Make sure the name does not include "google" or "goog".

 ### Verify your Google Cloud Account is whitelisted

-Verify you're whitelisted for Google Cloud Functions by checking if you can access the <a href="https://console.cloud.google.com/functions" target="_blank">Google Cloud Functions Console</a>.
+At the moment, Google Cloud Functions is in private beta.
+You can verify you're whitelisted for the Google Cloud Functions beta by checking if you can access the <a href="https://console.cloud.google.com/functions" target="_blank">Google Cloud Functions Console</a>.

 ### Create a Google Cloud Billing Account